Introduction

 Function

 Acetic acid lyses red blood cells while preserving leukocytes.
-At the same time, gentian violet stains WBC nuclei, thereby enhancing visibility and contrast during microscopic examination.
+Meanwhile, gentian violet stains the nuclei of white blood cells, thereby enhancing visibility and contrast during microscopic examination.

 Dilution Step

-Initially, draw blood up to the 0.5 mark of the WBC pipette.
+First, draw blood up to the 0.5 mark of the WBC pipette.
 Next, add Turk’s fluid until the 11 mark is reached.
-Afterward, mix the contents thoroughly for one to two minutes to achieve uniform dilution.
+After that, mix the contents thoroughly for one to two minutes to obtain uniform dilution.

 Charging the Chamber

-Before filling the chamber, discard the first few drops to eliminate uneven dilution.
+Before charging the chamber, discard the initial drops to remove unevenly mixed fluid.
 Subsequently, place the coverslip correctly on the Neubauer chamber.
-Fill the chamber carefully, ensuring the absence of air bubbles.
+Carefully fill the chamber without introducing air bubbles.
 Then allow the cells to settle for two to three minutes.

 Counting Step

 Leukocytes are counted in the four large corner squares of the chamber.
-Each square measures 1 mm², with a chamber depth of 0.1 mm.
+Each square has an area of 1 mm² and a depth of 0.1 mm.

 Total volume counted: